datastructures-js/binary-search-tree/README.md

 ### .insert(key, value)

-inserts a value into the tree.
+inserts a node with key/value into the tree.
 ```javascript
 bst.insert(50, 'v1');
 bst.insert(80, 'v2');